 Superfoods are foods that contain very high amounts of nutritious substances that our body needs.
 It boosts our immunity, detoxifies our body, or provides energy throughout the day.
 We have accumulated 10 Superfoods for Nurses that will boost their immune system to make them less vulnerable to acquiring COVID-19 and other diseases.
 Aside from that, these superfoods will also provide them with the energy they need to sustain their long hours of shift and it will also help them alleviate stress.

-Superfoods for the Superheroes
+Superfoods for Nurses